jtpack/nymphes-osc/README.md

     - Type: String
     - Description: The name of the MIDI output port that is no longer detected

-#### /detected_midi_outputs
-- Description: A list of detected MIDI output ports, not including Nymphes
-  - This is automatically sent to a newly-connected OSC host
-- Arguments: One String argument for the name of each detected output port
-  - Note: If no output ports are detected, then the message will be sent but there will be no arguments

 #### /midi_output_connected
 - Description: A MIDI output port has been connected
 - Arguments: